The Star Analyser 200

 Mounting Kit – for use with the Star Analyser 200 only, not the SA-100

 Provided there is sufficient clearance, the Star Analyser 200 grating can also be mounted in filter wheels that are designed to take un-mounted drop-in filters.
-This optional mounting kit consists of a carrier plate, 2 additional plates that can be used as spacers, and an internally threaded collar to fix the SA200 in position in the carrier plate.
+This optional mounting kit consists of a carrier plate, 2 additional plates that can be used as spacers, and an internally threaded collar to fix the SA-200 in position in the carrier plate.
 The mounting kit is available from our store for $25: link

-The SA-200 in our mounting kit
+The SA-200 in the mounting kit

 mountblank